I Will Always Love You (Whitney Houston recording): Commercial performance

+During the song's initial chart tenure on the Billboard Hot 100, it remained in the top 40 for 24 weeks.
+It remains Arista Records' biggest hit.

+The song stayed at number one in the U.S. throughout January and February 1993, making it the first time Billboard did not rank a new number-one single until March of the new year where "A Whole New World" by Peabo Bryson and Regina Belle finally unseated it.
+In addition, for the weeks of March 13 and March 20, 1993, the song was joined by two other Houston singles from the soundtrack -- "I'm Every Woman" and "I Have Nothing" -- in being placed inside the top twenty of the Billboard Hot 100, the first time in history for a female artist.
+Houston's "I Will Always Love You" was also the year-end number one single of 1993 in the US.

-Houston's "I Will Always Love You" was also a massive international hit, topping the singles charts in almost every country, including the Eurochart Hot 100 Singles, where it spent 13 weeks at the top.
+Houston's "I Will Always Love You" was also a massive international hit, topping the singles charts in almost every country, including the Eurochart Hot 100 Singles, where it spent 13 weeks at the top, then a record for a female artist.
 The single ruled the summit position for ten weeks in Canada, ten weeks in Australia, five weeks in Austria, seven weeks for Belgium, eight weeks in France, six weeks in Germany, eight weeks in Ireland, six weeks in the Netherlands, fourteen weeks in New Zealand, nine weeks in Norway, one week in Spain and Uruguay, six weeks in Sweden, eight weeks in Switzerland, and ten weeks in the UK.
-The song reached the number one spot in the UK in 1992.
-Houston's ten-week reign in the UK was the longest run at the top by a solo female artist in the history of the British singles chart, until it was overtaken by Tones & I in 2019.
+Houston's ten-week reign in the UK was the longest run at the top by a solo female artist in the history of the British singles chart, until it was overtaken by Tones & I's hit, "Dance Monkey", in 2019.
+Houston holds the record for the most simultaneous weeks at number one in the US and UK by a woman with ten with the song, second only to "Shape of You" by Ed Sheeran.
+Houston set another UK chart record by blocking American singer Michael Jackson's hit "Heal the World" from the number one slot during the Christmas holiday week, making her the first female artist to have a Christmas number-one single in the country.
+It became the number one single of the year in the UK and was the ninth biggest single of 1993 in the same country, marking the first time in history that a song made the top ten of the year-end list twice.
+In Australia, it was the number 17 single of 1992 and the number two song of 1993.
 It was the year-end number one song for in three countries – the U.S., Canada and the UK.